endojs/endo/docs/secure-coding-guide.md

 }
 ```

-The fix, of course, is to harden the composite return object:
+The fix, of course, is to harden the composite return object, remembering
+that `harden()` is recursive:

 ```js
 // better